dmlc/dgl/python/dgl/model_zoo/API.md

 Model Zoo API
 ==================

-We tend to provide two major API for model zoo.
-We will focus on PyTorch for the first release.
+We provide two major APIs for the model zoo.
+For the time being, only PyTorch is supported.
 - `model_zoo.chem.[Model_Name]` to load the model skeleton
 - `model_zoo.chem.load_pretrained([Pretrained_Model_Name])` to load the model with pretrained weights

 Models would be placed in `python/dgl/model_zoo/chem`.

-Each Model should contains the following elements:
+Each Model should contain the following elements:
 - Papers related to the model
 - Model's input and output
-- What dataset could use this
+- Dataset compatible with the model
 - Documentation for all the customizable configs
 - Credits (Contributor infomation)